anushkamangesh2024-amk/VSDSQUADRON_RTL2GDS-/Week_6/Readme.md

 # PHASE 1 — Block Selection and Analysis
-# RTL Block Analysis – housekeeping_spi
+## RTL Block Analysis – housekeeping_spi

-## Overview
+### Overview

-The **housekeeping_spi** block was selected for RTL analysis from the Caravel SoC RTL repository.
+The housekeeping_spi block was selected for RTL analysis from the Caravel SoC RTL repository.
 This module implements the Serial Peripheral Interface (SPI) used for chip configuration, housekeeping register access, and flash pass-through operations.

 The block was chosen because it is self-contained, has a clearly defined interface, and represents a practical example of a control-oriented digital design.

----

-## Top Module
+### Top Module

 | Property    | Description                                                            |
 | ----------- | ---------------------------------------------------------------------- |